faizaan1abd/mslearn-openai/Instructions/Labs/03-prompt-engineering.md

     # 3. Combine them randomly into a list of 25 animal and name pairs
     ```

-    The model should correctly respond with python code doing what the comments requested.
+    The model should correctly respond with Python code, doing what the comments requested.

 ### Task 2: Set up an application in Cloud Shell